egranata/cplusminus/CONTRIBUTING.md

 ## Coding style

-I hate arguing over coding style, so I just automate it away.
+I would rather much discuss the semantics of your contribution than the way it is formatted, so this project adopts automated checks.

 My local flow uses [precommit](https://pre-commit.com/) and I encourage you to use it as well.

 By default it will run `cargo format`, `cargo check` and `cargo clippy`.
 If those all pass, then you're golden.
 The same checks will happen at GitHub and if they fail, I will ask you to resubmit until they pass.
 Run them locally and spare yourself (and me) the trouble.
+If a `clippy` check doesn't make sense, you can add a marker to ignore it, but that is likely to lead to extra scrutiny if the issue isn't obvious.

 ## Licensing